racrac5/racrac5.github.io/README.md

 ### Startups

 I have been fascinated with startups and bootstrapping since I first became passionnate about a product during my days 3-D printing impact resistant plastics as a High School Science Fair Geek.
 A quick summary of some past team's I've been involved with:

+- **Pie, Growth Team**, I am leading efforts to grow a new Social Network focused on combatting lonliness by identifying and fostering high-potential interpersonal connections that would otherwise go undeveloped

 - **Quibbl, Chief of Staff**, I helped build a gameified approach to comment sections designed to reduce trolling and hate speech while rewarding thoughtful debate and genuine reflection by tracking commenter behavior and promoting comments from rule-abiding users.